thesis-toolbox/template/README.md

 * **Out of the Box Usage Without Configuration**
   Get your copy of this template and start writing.
 The only required config file (`./myconfig.sty`) asks for your name and thesis topic.
 No installations or further adjusted are needed to get your pdf.
 * **Reliable Builds and Continuous Integration**
   No time or space to struggle with a full LaTeX installation?
 This template has a special Makefile to use docker for the compilation.
-If you prefer, you don't need to run and compile anything on your local machine and let cloud-based CI (GitLab or CircleCI) do the job for you.
+If you prefer, you don't need to run and compile anything on your local machine and let cloud-based CI (Github or GitLab) do the job for you.
 * **No LaTeX-Skills Required**
   Do not be afraid of using LaTeX.
 For writing your thesis, only a few minimal commands are enough and most of them can be copy pasted from existing snippets.
 You can even write most of your thesis in markdown (Requires Makefile usage.